mozilla/rkv/README.md

 ...
 ```

-Instead of a branch, we suggest using a specific `rev` instead.
-For example, `4a1cc23906865626fa715fd99d98620169d3fd7b` is the latest stable version for "safe-mode".

 The "SafeMode` backend performs well, with two caveats: the entire database is stored in memory, and write transactions are synchronously written to disk on commit.